Dr Jingyu Mao

 Research interests

-Sociology of Emotions; Intimacy and Personal Life; Work and Migration; Ethnicity and Gender; Contemporary China; The Politics of Care
+Sociology of Emotions; Intimacy and Personal Life; Work and Migration; Ethnicity and Gender; Rural-urban inequality; Contemporary China; Labour and Welfare

 Background

 Before joining Edinburgh, I worked as a Postdoctoral Research Fellow in Sociology at Bielefeld University in Germany, working for the ERC-funded project WelfareStruggles which comparatively explores the logic of welfare provisions for migrant workers in global factories in China and Vietnam.
-I remain a research associate of the project until October 2024.
-I was a visiting fellow for the Joint Project 'Worldmaking from a Global Perspective--a Dialogue with China', through which I visited the Sinology Department at Würzburg University in October 2021.
+I remain a research associate of the project.
+I was a visiting fellow for the Joint Project 'Worldmaking from a Global Perspective--a Dialogue with China', through which I visited the Sinology Department at Würzburg University in 2021.

 Qualifications